A return to work co-ordinator (RTWC) is someone who provides an injured worker with workplace-based support and assistance.

 Appointed RTWCs are strongly encouraged to complete the following four units of competencies recognised within the Australian Qualifications Framework:

-- FNSPIM405 Facilitate a return to work
+- FNSPIM425 Facilitate recovery and return to life

 - PSPINM006 Develop return to work plans

 - PSPINM014 Contribute to a quality injury management system.

 Completing these units will provide individuals with the necessary knowledge and skills to effectively fulfil the role of a RTWC and may also be used as recognition towards completion of the injury management co-ordinator qualification.

 To find a registered training organisation and further unit information, enter any of the above unit codes at Training.gov.au (external link).